Repayments On A £120,000 Mortgage

 How much will your £120,000 mortgage cost per month?

-Speak to one of our expert mortgage brokers for a representative idea of what you might repay.
+Speak to one of the advisors we work with for a representative idea of what you might repay.
 They can help you secure favourable terms and lower repayments than you might get if you try to secure a mortgage by yourself.

 How much do you need to earn to get a £120,000 mortgage?